Renart84/Auto-Building/docs/source/walls.rst

 Walls
 ===========

-Assign  materials on the faces of your object to control how the system will create your buiding.
+Assign  ID_materials on the faces of your object to control how the system will create your building.

 .. image:: images/MaterialAssignment.gif

-Empty Wall A and B Material
+Base
 ---------------------

-Your building can have 2 kind of base wall materials.
-To control wich one to use, simply apply the corresponding ID material, **ID_EmptyWallA** or **ID_EmptyWallB**
+Your building can have 3 kinds of base wall materials.
+To control wich one to use, simply apply the corresponding ID material, **ID_BaseA**, **ID_BaseB**  or **ID_BaseC**

 .. image:: images/EmptyMaterial.gif

+Each Base have multiple options:
+``**  Auto-UV? **`` If this is checked, the UV will be generated procedurally for you using the box mapping method.
+If this is OFF, you need to unwrap the UV manually.
+``**  UV Scale **`` Control the scale of the generated UV ``**  Wall Subdivision **`` You may want to have the final wall with multiple subdivisions.
+``**  Wall Model **`` The walls using this base can be replaced with a geometry that will be deformed to match the shape of the faces.

-Wall A to G
+Wall A to H
 ------------
-The walls setting allow you to spawn 7 kind of object collection on your buildings.
-Represented by the letters A to G.
+The walls setting allow you to spawn 8 kinds of object collection on your buildings.
+Represented by the letters A to H.
 For instance, to use the collection you pick for wall A, simply assign the **ID_WallA** materials

 .. image:: images/CollectionAssignment.gif